Raxuis/stock-profiles/README.md

 ## :dart: About

-Stocks Profiles is a web application that allows users to view and analyze stock prices.
-It provides a user-friendly interface for navigating through various stocks and their corresponding data.
+Stock Profiles is a web application that allows users to view and analyze stock prices.
+It provides a user-friendly interface for navigating through various stock and their corresponding data.

 ## :sparkles: Features